TheMarex/prosem/Niklaus/RandomWalk.md

 We define a *traversal sequence* on such a graph as a sequence $I = (i_1, ..., i_k)$ where each $i_q \in \{0, \dots, d-1\}$.
 If each node numbers its adjacent edges from $0$ to $d-1$ this sequence is essentially a routing instruction for that graph.
-Note this sequences are valid on *all* d-regular graphs, but most likely do not describe the same route.
+Note: This sequences are valid on *all* d-regular graphs, but most likely do not describe the same route.

 ## Finding the universal traversal sequence